Arena (countermeasure): Background

 In the late 1980s, the Soviet Army began development of the Shtora-1 electro-optical jammer.
-It was first mounted on a T-80U in 1989, and later showcased on a T-72B (renamed T-72BU and later T-90).
-Shtora-1 is designed to jam incoming anti-tank missiles using a one-kilowatt infrared radiator.
+It was first mounted on a T-80U in 1989, and later showcased on an Upgraded T-72B.
+Shtora-1 is designed to jam incoming SACLOS guided anti-tank missiles using a one-kilowatt infrared radiator.
+The Shtora-1 entered service on the T-80UK in 1991 and on the T-90 in 1992.
 In 1995, it was fitted on a Ukrainian T-84.
 The Shtora-1 system consists of an infra-red radiator interface station, composed of the jammer, modulator and control panel, a number of forward-firing grenade discharges capable of producing a smoke screen, a laser warning receiver and a general control panel.
 Shtora offers 360 degree all-around protection, between the elevations of −5 and 25 degrees.
 The system is activated when the laser warning system alerts the tank commander, who responds by pressing a button on his control panel which automatically orients the turret towards the threat.
 This triggers the grenade launch, creating a smoke screen to reduce the ability of the missile to lock-on the vehicle.
 The jammers are designed to jam the infra-red seekers on the inbound missiles.
 According to the manufacturers, Shtora decreases the chances of a tank being hit by an anti-tank missile, such as the Dragon, by a factor of 4–5:1.